Anthony Walker (rugby league)

-He previously played for Wakefield Trinity (Heritage № 1361) in the Super League.
+He previously played for Wakefield Trinity in the Super League.
 He made his professional début in 2013.

 Club career

 Bradford Bulls (trial)

-On 5 Mar 2021 it was reported that he had joined Bradford Bulls on a one month trial, making his first team début in the 41-16 defeat to Featherstone Rovers in the 2021 Challenge Cup first round tie on Sun 21 Mar 2021.
+On 5 Mar 2021 it was reported that he had joined Bradford Bulls on a one-month trial, making his first team début in the 41–16 defeat to Featherstone Rovers in the 2021 Challenge Cup first round tie on Sun 21 Mar 2021.